 The socalled strong hands are exactly what will cost you the most money, together with "believe in your conviction" or "unable to part with long term holdings" in mining investments.
 It is all about constant monitoring, knowing what's going on regarding metal prices, company level, politics, macro economic, FX, etcetc on a daily basis, and act on it on any given day and time if necessary.
 Even if this would mean terminating your entire portfolio instantly.
 Simply buy and hold for years is almost a guarantee for you to lose money in this sector, as the odds of an exploration target making it into the ranks of producing mines is estimated on 1 out of 1000, according to Brent Cook, a household name in the mining universe.

 A promising junior can change into a bust overnight when expectations on exploration disappoint, and vice versa.
-Fully financed, successful developers, aka the most derisked category before producers can still experience more or less fatal trouble during construction (Colossus, Robex, NWM, Largo, Midway, Baja, Carpathian, Luna, MBAC etcetc) and its market cap can diminish to practically zero or go bankrupt before you know it.
+Fully financed, successful developers, aka the most derisked category before producers can still experience more or less fatal trouble during construction (Colossus, Robex, NWM, Largo, Midway, Baja, Carpathian, Luna, MBAC, Rubicon, Red Eagle, etcetc) and its market cap can diminish to practically zero, go bankrupt or needs a very dilutive re-financing before you know it.
 On the other hand, others with potentially good projects can lurk around for years, slowly progressing or waiting endlessly for permits or higher metal prices, and all of a sudden things click and markets take care of dramatic reratings.
 It is this dynamic character of mining stocks what makes this sector so appealing to me, the risk/reward ratio is very symmetric in a lot of cases but if you know what you are doing, chances on profits are very reasonable and no Vegas at all.

 Now that I provided you with something of a general image of junior miner investing, it's time to get a bit more specific.
 The entire site is meant to provide information on junior miner investing in a structured way, so I have designed it accordingly.